ASUS launches its first VivoBook series featuring OLED technology

-New Delhi, Oct 1 (IANS) Taiwanese tech giant ASUS on Friday announced the expansion of its consumer laptop portfolio with the launch of all new VivoBook K15 OLED in India at a starting price of Rs 46,990.
+New Delhi: Taiwanese tech giant ASUS on Friday announced the expansion of its consumer laptop portfolio with the launch of all new VivoBook K15 OLED in India at a starting price of Rs 46,990.

 The new VivoBook series runs on the latest 11th Generation Intel Core processors along with Intel Iris Xe graphics and comes in four CPU variants - Intel i3, Intel i5, Intel i7 and AMD R5.